Telefoni Bianchi

 Telefoni Bianchi (/it/; white telephones) films, also called deco films, were made by the Italian film industry in the 1930s and the 1940s in imitation of American comedies of the time in a sharp contrast to the other important style of the era, calligrafismo, which was highly artistic.
 The cinema of Telefoni Bianchi was born from the success of the Italian film comedies of the early 1930s; it was a lighter version, cleansed of any intellectualism or veiled social criticism.

 Name

 The name derives from the presence of white telephones in the sequences of the first films produced in this period, symptomatic of social well-being, a status symbol capable of marking the difference from the "popular" Bakelite telephones, cheaper and therefore more widespread, which instead were black.
 Another definition given to these films is "deco cinema" due to the strong presence of furnishing objects that recall the international deco style, in vogue in those years.

 Origins

-The roots of the Telefoni Bianchi film genre can be found in Mario Camerini's cinema of the 1920s, in particular in Rails (1929), in which the director photographed — with reverberations of German expressionist cinema or citing the contemporary Soviet cinematographic avant-gardes — the reality of the crisis years, in real time.
-The cinema of Telefoni Bianchi was then born from the success of the Italian film comedies of the early 1930s; it was a lighter version, cleansed of any intellectualism or veiled social criticism.
-The first film of the genre Telefoni Bianchi was The Private Secretary (1931) by Goffredo Alessandrini.
+The roots of Telefoni Bianchi as a genre can be found in Mario Camerini's films of the 1920s, in particular Rails (1929), in which the director photographed — with reverberations of German expressionist cinema and then-contemporary Soviet avant-garde films — the reality of the crisis years, in real time.
+The first film associated with the genre was The Private Secretary (1931) by Goffredo Alessandrini.